7eventy7/Team-Fortress-Discord-Directory/README.md

 ![alt text](images/logo.png)
 A curated collection of Team Fortress 2 Discord server invite links organized by community type, with helpful descriptions to detail what the community is focused on.

 Click any invite link to join that server.
-If a server is missing from the directory, or a link has expired, please submit an issue.
+If a server is missing from the directory, or a link has expired, please submit an issue here on [Github.](https://github.com/7eventy7/Team-Fortress-Discord-Directory/issues)

 # ⚡ General Communities
 > *General gameplay, finding teammates, and social hangouts*